 We took the elevator to the third floor, and the she led me outside and past the pool.
 This was going to be interesting.

 Grand Hyatt Spa Cottage

 There are six cottages grouped at the far end of the pool.

 The cottages are large – 100 square meters.
-The cottage has four rooms, living room, bedroom, large bathroom and a room for spa treatments.
+Each cottage has four rooms, living room, bedroom, large bathroom and a room for spa treatments.
 I gladly accepted the offer for an explanatory tour.
 We started with the spa room since it was the part of the cottage I was least familiar with.